PoisotLab/ms_betacov_mapping/README.md

 the diversification of bats betacoronaviruses happens on top of processes affecting hosts, biogeographic variation in human population density and anthropogenic disturbances may feed into co-evolutionary dynamics.
-Increase in humans-hosts contacts also increase the risk of emergence of novel diseases [@Johnson2020GloShi], so does the changes in landscape connectivity at local/regional scales [@Gryseels2017WheVir].
+Increase in human-wildlife contact also increase the risk of emergence of novel diseases [@Johnson2020GloShi], as do changes in landscape connectivity at local/regional scales [@Gryseels2017WheVir].
 This represents a challenge for both conservation strategies and disease ecology: some areas can a high emergence risk and more potential for the acquisition of zoonotic viruses